Drew Waters Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 12th in MLB.
+- The Rays pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have the second-ranked team ERA among all league pitching staffs (3.54).
+- The Rays' 3.57 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (75 total, one per game).
+- Rays pitchers combine to give up 76 home runs (one per game), the fifth-fewest in the league.

-- In his last appearance on Saturday against the San Diego Padres, the lefty threw 6 2/3 innings, giving up one earned run while surrendering three hits.
+- The righty's last appearance was on Saturday against the San Diego Padres, when he threw six innings, surrendering two earned runs while allowing four hits.

+- In 13 games this season, the 29-year-old has a 3.26 ERA and 9 strikeouts per nine innings, while allowing a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.